For Fletcher Students

 - Dropping a Course: Harvard students should send all drop requests via email to both the Fletcher Registrar’s Office (email@example.com) and their home school Registrar's Office.

 - NOTE – LL.M. students at Harvard Law School require prior written approval from the Graduate Program Office in order to cross-register at the Fletcher School.
-Before submitting a petition online, please contact GPCourses@law.harvard.edu with details of the course (course title, semester, meeting days/times, and course description) for which you hope to cross-register.
+Before submitting a petition online, please contact GPCourses@law.harvard.edu with details of the course (course title, semester, meeting days/times, and course description) for which you wish to cross-register.

 Canvas - Once your cross-registration enrollment has been processed, you will have access to the Fletcher course's Canvas site (web platform faculty use to post syllabi, assignments, announcements, etc.).
+You may request from the professor early access to course material on Canvas while your petition is being reviewed.

 Dates and Deadlines